vestrel00/contacts-android/docs/customdata/integrate-custom-data.md

 #### Overriding built-in mimetypes

 This API allows you to override the behavior of built-in mimetypes.
 However, as previously mentioned, this practice is NOT RECOMMENDED.
-Overriding built-in mimetypes for use in your own apps may work just fine in your own apps BUT may result in unexpected behavior when other apps such as AOSP or Google Contacts display and/or modify the overridden data.
+Overriding built-in data-kinds/mimetypes for use in your own apps may work just fine in your own apps BUT may result in unexpected behavior when other apps such as AOSP or Google Contacts display and/or modify the overridden data kind.
+Furthermore, unexpected behavior may result during sync (built-in sync adapter operations).

-In case you really want to override a built-in mimetype, simply use one of the mimetypes shown in the above table as your custom data's mimetype.
-This library provides prebuilt custom data that overrides a built-in mimetype, which you may use in your own apps or just for reference.
+In case you really want to override a built-in data-kind/mimetype, use one of the mimetypes shown in the above table as your custom data's mimetype.
+This library provides pre-built custom data that overrides a built-in data kind, which you may use in your own apps or just for reference.

 - [Integrate the multiple notes custom data](./../customdata/integrate-multiple-notes-custom-data.md)

+> ⚠️ If a built-in data kind is overridden, then instances of it retrieved from queries will always
+> be null and will be ignored in insert and update operations.
+Reading/writing the underlying data
+> will have to be done via the custom data API.

 ## 2. Define the entities